 git clone https://github.com/robertmartin8/PyPortfolioOpt

-Alternatively, if you still want the convenience of
+Alternatively, if you still want the convenience of a global

 from pypfopt import x,